modbrin/libchanger/README.md

 #3'
 You can use any mod lib instead of libmmcamera_imx179_60hz.so or libmmcamera_imx179_120hz.so, just copy your mod into LC-Cache folder.

-#Great thanks to Pkmx for L Camera
+#Great thanks to PkmX for L Camera